Tackling Fare Evasion: A SEPTA Priority

 Fare evasion is a theft of service.
 It is a challenge faced by transit systems across the country, and SEPTA is no exception.
 We estimate that fare evasion costs our system millions of dollars each year—money that could otherwise be used to improve service, safety and infrastructure for our riders.

-Transit agencies in cities like New York, Boston and Washington, D.C. also report millions of dollars lost annually to fare evasion.
+Transit agencies in cities like New York, Boston and Washington, D.C. also report millions of dollars lost annually to theft of service.
 This is not just a SEPTA problem – but we are taking real steps to address it.

 What We’re Doing About It